Marguerite Aucouturier

 Marguerite Derrida (née Aucouturier; 7 July 1932 – 21 March 2020) was a Czech-born French psychoanalyst.
 She translated many psychoanalytic works into French.

 Biography

 Aucouturier trained as a psychologist at the Paris Psychoanalytic Society, and translated many works by Melanie Klein.
 She trained in anthropology with André Leroi-Gourhan in the 1960s.

 Personal life

 Aucutourier was born in Prague on 7 July 1932 to Gustave Aucouturier, a French journalist, and Marie Alferi, a Czech.
 She married Jacques Derrida on 9 June 1957 in Cambridge, Massachusetts.
 Together they had three children.
-One of their sons is writer Pierre Alféri.
+One of their sons was writer Pierre Alféri.
 She appeared in two documentary films where she talks about life with her husband in Ris-Orangis.

 Marguerite Derrida died in Paris on Saturday 21 March 2020 from a COVID-19 infection at the age of 87.